Spitfire22/hauto/progressnotes.md

     - think about the different ways you could get to the part the person is looking for
     - in the parts model there should be a related parts field (different mfg relation)
     - in the parts model there should be related parts eg: coolant temp sensor - both coolant system and electrical
+    - youtube links somewhere with the parts detail
+    - tools detail somewhere with the parts detail

 4) stacking HTML files
     - You can add onto all of the HTML files, the blog templates folder shows this.